Dark Energy Survey Year 3 Results: A 2.7% measurement of Baryon Acoustic Oscillation distance scale at redshift 0.835: Pre-unblinding tests

 \item{ {\bf Impact of template cosmology.} We test that our results vary with the assumed cosmology template as expected from the change in cosmology itself.
 Hence we perform the BAO fits assuming either a {\tt MICE} or {\tt Planck} template (using the same covariance).
-From these cosmologies we expect to find a difference in $\alpha$ of 0.039.
-Hence we consider the variable $\Delta = (\alpha_{\rm MICE} - \alpha_{\rm Planck} - 0.039)$.
-The results are shown in the sixth row of Tables \ref{tab:unblind_aps} and \ref{tab:unblind_acf} (under column {\tt MICE} for the data).} \item{ {\bf Impact of covariance cosmology.} We measure the distribution of best fit alpha when using \cosmolike covariance with {\tt MICE} cosmology and bias values (our default for these set of tests) or {\tt Planck} cosmology (with its corresponding refitted galaxy bias).
+From these cosmologies we theoretically expect to find a difference in $\alpha$ of 0.041.
+However, in \autoref{tab:w_mocktest} \& \autoref{tab:Cl_mocktest} we found that, for the mocks, the mean shift of $\alpha$ is 0.038 \& 0.039 for the ACF \& APS statistics, respectively.
+Hence we consider the variable $\Delta = (\alpha_{\rm Planck} - \alpha_{\rm MICE} + 0.039)$, which should be centered around zero for the APS and around 0.001 for the ACF.
+The results are shown in the sixth row of Tables \ref{tab:unblind_aps} and \ref{tab:unblind_acf} (under column {\tt MICE} for the data).} \item{ {\bf Impact of covariance cosmology.} We measure the distribution of best fit $\alpha$ when using \cosmolike covariance with {\tt MICE} cosmology and bias values (our default for these set of tests) or {\tt Planck} cosmology (with its corresponding refitted galaxy bias).
 The variable here is $\Delta = \alpha_{\rm Planck \ \cosmolike} - \alpha_{\rm MICE \ \cosmolike}$.
 Results are displayed in the seventh row to Tables \ref{tab:unblind_aps} and \ref{tab:unblind_acf}.} \item{ {\bf Impact of n(z) estimation.} We test that our results are robust with respect to the estimation of the underlying redshift distributions.
 We compare the best fit $\alpha$ when fitting with BAO templates obtained with a redshift distribution from VIPERS direct calibration or using the stacking of \DNF \ZMC, see Sec.~\ref{sec:photo-z} and \cite{y3-baosample}.
 The variable is $\Delta = (\alpha_{\DNF-\ZMC} - \alpha_{\rm VIPERS})$.
 We compare this to the same quantity on the COLA mocks.
 We perform this test for two different cosmologies, and the results are shown in the eighth row of the table.} \end{itemize} These tests are summarised in Tables \ref{tab:unblind_aps} and \ref{tab:unblind_acf}.
-We find only the test removing the 5th redshift bin fails (at 90\% confidence interval for the power spectrum and 97\% for the correlation function) and all other tests pass.
-For the power spectrum, 43\% of mocks had one or more test fail at 90\% Confidence Level (CL) and for the correlation function 17\% of mocks has one or more test fail at 97\% CL so this pre-unblinding test was considered to have passed. }
+The test removing the 5th redshift bin fails at 90\% Confidence Level (CL) for the power spectrum and at 97\% CL for the correlation function.
+We also find that the test of the impact of template cosmology is failed at the 90\% level for the correlation function.
+All other tests pass.
+For the power spectrum, 43\% of mocks had one or more test fail at 90\% CL, so we consider that the APS passes very clearly the pre-unblinding tests.
+For the correlation function 17\% of mocks has one or more test fail at 97\% CL and 22\% of mocks fail 2 tests at 90\% CL.
+Since more than 5\% of mocks fail the same number of robustness tests, given the CL intervals, we consider this pre-unblinding test to pass\footnote{The failure of the template cosmology test was only identified during the refereeing process after unblinding.
+However, we have found that, given the criteria defined while blinded, we still pass the global tests.}.
+Additionally, below, we consider the ensemble of robustness tests all together.